NHERI-SimCenter/WE-UQ/Examples/weuq-0014/README.rst

 Flow visualization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The full simulation data can be retrieved from *DesignSafe* and visualized remotely using Paraview. :numref:`fig-we14-CFD-result` shows the velocity contour taken on a vertical stream wise section.
-From the plots, it is clear visible that important flow features such as vortex shading and turbulence at the wake are captured.
+The full simulation data can be retrieved from *DesignSafe* and visualized remotely using Paraview. :numref:`fig-we14-CFD-result` shows the streamlines and velocity contour taken on a vertical stream-wise section.
+From the plots, it is clearly visible that important flow features such as vortex shading and turbulence at the wake are captured.

 .. _fig-we14-CFD-result:

 .. figure:: figures/we14_CFD_Results.svg
    :align: center
-   :width: 75%
+   :width: 100%
    :figclass: align-center

    Instantaneous velocity field around the building.